stevecoug/everlights/README.md

 # Everlights
 Control the Everlights permanent Christmas lights with this little PHP app.
 I was going to split it out into the class and the app, but honestly, I'm just too lazy.
 It's a tiny program, and I wanted to be able to move it around easily.

-I'd gladly accept pull requests if someone wants to separate out the class, app, and config.
+I'll gladly accept pull requests if someone feels the urge to separate out the class, app, and config.

 ## Usage
 It accepts one argument, which is either "off" or one of the defined sequences.